6 Conclusion

 esac ;

-The following text asks the interpreter for a substitution of
+The following text asks the interpreter for a substitution of the definition of v2 into the second clause of v1 (note the keyword subst in this clause):

 (print_sys (system (n)